seblindfors/ConsolePort/README.md

 <a href="http://youtu.be/6EDvD2HfYJI" target="_blank">Video (Relevant: Proving Grounds Gold)</a>

 <h2>DISCLAIMER</h2>
 This git serves as a testing ground for new code, where uploaded nightly builds might have weird bugs or may not even work at all.
 Most of the code published here is untested.
-Please refer to either Wowinterface or Curse for stable versions.
+Please refer to Wowinterface or Curse for stable versions.

 <h2>What is ConsolePort?</h2>
 ConsolePort is a lightweight interface add-on for World of Warcraft that will give you a handful of nifty features